 With the PTFs for APARs PH56199 (TCP/IP) and VM66698 (LE), z/VM 7.3 provides an update to the cryptographic services library, which includes certificate diagnostic enhancements and improved algorithmic support and allows for enablement of TLS 1.3, for secure connectivity to the z/VM platform.

-[7.3 APAR] Digital Signature Verification of z/VM Service Packages z/VM 7.3 includes changes to the installation, migration, and serviceability of z/VM.
+[7.3 APAR] Digital Signature Verification of z/VM Service Packages

 With the PTF for APAR VM66732, z/VM 7.3 uses public-key cryptography to verify the authenticity and integrity of signed service packages.